Where to Buy Face Masks That Are Stylish Online

 These reusable masks are designed with a replaceable filter system (filters not included with your purchase).
 Choose from a variety of prints, and check out the kids' sizes, too.

 Choose from a range of mask styles at Zazzle.
-The two-layer mask style pictured above allows you to insert a disposable mask inside (sold separately) for extra protection.
+The double layer mask style pictured above allows you to insert a disposable mask inside (sold separately) for extra protection.

 Available in packs of 10 and two different sizes, these dual-layer face masks are made with a cotton-polyester blend that is enhanced with silver-infused fibers to inhibit the growth of bacteria.
 To date, West Point Home has provided nearly 500,000 masks to frontline and essential workers.